skunkteam/types/markdown/types.basetypeimpl.construct.md

 ## Remarks

-Note that this does not invoke the parser (including the auto-caster).
-Use [BaseTypeImpl.construct()](./types.basetypeimpl.construct.md)
+When given a value that either cannot be parsed by the optional parser or does not conform to the Type, throws an exception.